dyhes/zulip/docs/production/export-and-import.md

   particularly security-sensitive and are either trivially replaced (if generated via Certbot) or provided by the system administrator.

-For completeness, Zulip's backups do not include certain highly transient state that Zulip doesn't store in a database.
+For completeness, Aloha's backups do not include certain highly transient state that Aloha doesn't store in a database.
 For example, typing status data, API rate-limiting counters, and RabbitMQ queues that are essentially always empty in a healthy server (like outgoing emails to send).
 You can check whether these queues are empty using